UMAprotocol/docs/docs/developers/emp-deployment.md

 ## Alternative contract deployment tool

-As an alternative to deploying your contract manually, you can use a community made contract deployer.
-The [deployer tool](https://syntheticbuilder.xyz/) allows you to deploy the same EMP contracts as the above tutorial at the trade-off of being able to customize parameters.
-Contracts launched with this tool are still eligible for Developer Mining Rewards.
+As an alternative to deploying your contract manually, you can use a community made synthetic token builder.
+The [builder](https://syntheticbuilder.xyz/) allows you to deploy the same EMP contracts as the tutorial below.
+It offers an easier deployment process, but less options for customizing deployment parameters.

 Please note: this tool has been used to successfully deploy contracts to mainnet, but is community built and maintained.
 Please use at your own risk.